 My name is Jake Schauer, and I'm a 5th year grad student in the stats department.
 I work on a few projects that may be of interest to undergrads.

-My dissertation involves methods for designing and analyzing replication studies.
 Replication is fundamental to scientific progress; philosophically, science has been defined in terms of how well we can verify findings, and some fields even contend that a finding is not really a finding until it has been replicated.
 However, a recent crisis in science, has seen empirical research call into question the replicability of findings of various fields (medicine, psychology, economics, etc.).